jpamaya/string_encoder_game_server/README.md

 Please note:

+1. All words are in lowercase, no numbers, and are common words, all words have more than 4 letters, and they are intuitively easy to reverse-engineer, the important thing is that you use ruby to construct the decoder in each challenge.

-1. Each time you ask for a word, it could be a different one!.
+2. Each time you ask for a word, it could be a different one!.
 The idea of the game is that you have to reverse-engineer the algorithm that generates the words.

-2. Sometimes the encoded word may leave you in a position where you have multiple 'candidates' for the decoded word.
+3. Sometimes the encoded word may leave you in a position where you have multiple 'candidates' for the decoded word.
 You can try sending multiple words to the server, you have multiple attempts to guess the correct word.

-3. Do not try to cheat the system by hand, the server only waits 2 seconds for you to guess the correct word each time :P. After 2 seconds, you will have to request a new word.
+4. Do not try to cheat the system by hand, the server only waits 2 seconds for you to guess the correct word each time :P. After 2 seconds, you will have to request a new word.

 ##Technical Gameplay